 OurTanga key projects supported by Fondation Botnar:

-STEM Park Tanga City is an initiative with ProjektInspire aimed at inspiring and encouraging young people in Tanzania to use STEM and STEAM to solve the challenges of their city by coming up with different innovations.
-Learn more: https://projektinspire.co.tz/
+- STEM Park Tanga City is an initiative by ProjektInspire aimed to inspire and encourage young people in Tanzania to use STEM and STEAM to solve challenges in their city by coming up with different innovations.
+It is working in partnership with Tanga City Council and the Swiss Science Center Technorama.

-Learn more about OurTanga by following the initiative on Twitter.
+Learn more about OurTanga by following them on Twitter: @TangaYetu

-Cluj-Napoca is located in central Romania and known as the “capital” of Transylvania.
-It has a population of 321,687 and is the fourth most populous city in the country.
-It is also a historic and creative city with a large growing student population.
-Fondation Botnar sees the opportunity to work with the City of Cluj to build on and accelerate innovation systems and youth engagement which can scale beyond the city borders to other regions of the country.
-Romania is one of the focus countries for the foundation as our founders, the Botnar family, were originally from the country.
+Cluj-Napoca is located in central Romania and is known as the historic capital of Transylvania.
+It has a population of 411,379 and is the fourth most populous city in the country.
+A vibrant city rich in history, Cluj-Napoca is recognised for its large student population and burgeoning information technology industry.
+However, various structural, social, economic and environmental challenges persist.
+Fondation Botnar sees the opportunity to work together with the municipality and young people to strengthen innovation systems and create policies and programs optimised for enhanced wellbeing.
+Romania is one of the focus countries for the foundation as the Botnar family were originally from the country.

 OurCluj key partners: